Editable-DeepSC: Reliable Cross-Modal Semantic Communications for Facial Editing: Introduction

 To the best of our knowledge, we are the first to systematically and comprehensively investigate the communication problems of dynamic facial editing in this research field.
 Our main contributions are as follows:

-\begin{itemize} \item[(1)] We theoretically analyze different transmission schemes that separately handle communications and editings.
-We discover that they actually increase the data processing procedures and are more likely to lose semantic mutual information.
-In light of this, we emphasize the necessity to integrate editings into the communication chain, jointly optimize these two aspects, and preserve more semantic mutual information. \item[(2)] We propose semantic coding via GAN inversion.
-By leveraging the abundant generative priors within the pre-trained StyleGAN, we compactly compress the high-dimensional input images to low-dimensional representations to better reduce the bandwidth consumption. \item[(3)] We propose Joint Editing-Channel Coding (JECC) via iterative attributes matching.
-We iteratively exert minor modifications on the results of semantic coding to reduce the data processing procedures for semantic mutual information preservation and precisely perform fine-grained editings only on the targeted semantics. \item[(4)] We propose SNR-aware channel coding via model fine-tuning.
-We introduce two lightweight trainable adapters to capture the distribution of new noise conditions and freeze the rest parameters to avoid forgetting the priors, which helps the model generalize well to the varying circumstances of communication capabilities. \item[(5)] Extensive experimental results demonstrate that Editable-DeepSC can achieve superior performance compared to existing methods in terms of editing effects and transmission efficiency, even under more practical settings with high-resolution and out-of-distribution (OOD) images. \end{itemize}
+\begin{itemize} \item We theoretically analyze different transmission schemes that separately handle communications and editings, encompassing both transmitter-side (pre-channel) and receiver-side (post-channel) editings.
+We discover that they actually increase the data processing procedures and are more likely to lose semantic mutual information, undermining efficiency and ultimately degrading received image quality.
+In light of this, we emphasize the necessity to integrate editings into the communication chain, jointly optimize these two aspects, and minimize the data processing procedures to preserve more semantic mutual information. \item We propose semantic coding via Generative Adversarial Networks (GAN) inversion.
+By leveraging the abundant generative priors within the pre-trained StyleGAN, we encode the high-dimensional input images into the GAN latent space and map them to low-dimensional representations.
+Thus, we compactly represent the high-dimensional input data and considerably decrease the Channel Bandwidth Ratio (CBR) required to transmit the edited facial semantics. \item We introduce Joint Editing-Channel Coding (JECC) via iterative attributes matching.
+By employing low-complexity Fully Connected Layers and an attribute-matching loop, we iteratively exert minor modifications on the results of semantic coding to realize semantic editing and channel coding at the same time.
+Thus, we reduce the data processing procedures for semantic mutual information preservation and precisely perform fine-grained editings only on the targeted semantics, without influencing other untargeted ones. \item We present SNR-aware channel coding via model fine-tuning.
+We introduce two lightweight trainable adapters (which do not change the shapes of inputs and outputs within the JECC codecs) to capture the distribution of new noise conditions.
+When fine-tuning the models, only the parameters of these two adapters are adjusted to learn the characteristics of new transmission environments.
+Meanwhile, the rest of the parameters are frozen to avoid forgetting the previously learned priors due to the fine-tuning.
+This helps the model generalize well to the varying communication capabilities via minimal parameters fine-tuning. \item Extensive experiments demonstrate that Editable-DeepSC achieves superior performance compared to existing methods on editing effects and transmission efficiency, even under more practical settings with high-resolution and out-of-distribution (OOD) images. \end{itemize}

 The rest of this paper is organized as follows.
 Section \ref{related_works} illustrates the related works.
 Section \ref{system_model} introduces the system model.
 Section \ref{method} elaborates on the implementation of Editable-DeepSC.
 Section \ref{experiments} provides the experiment results.
 Section \ref{conclusion} concludes this work.